-Terms of Warrants
+Terms of Series A and Series B Warrants

-The Series A warrants will be exercisable any time on or after the six month anniversary of the May 18, 2011 closing of the May 2011 private placement.
-The Series A warrants will expire on the fifth anniversary of the date on which the Series A warrants first become exercisable.
-Prior to the amendment of the warrant terms in September 2011 in conjunction with entry into the Supplemental Agreement, as defined and described below, the Series A warrants were initially exercisable at an exercise price of \$1.57 per share, subject to adjustment as provided in the Series A warrant agreements.
-Under the original terms of the warrant agreements, the number of shares of common stock issuable upon exercise of the Series A warrants would be increased by an amount equal to 75% of the number of shares of common stock issued upon each exercise B warrants.
+The Series A warrants became exercisable on the six month anniversary of the May 18, 2011 closing of the May 2011 private placement.
+The Series A warrants will expire on the fifth anniversary of the date on which the Series A warrants first became exercisable.
+Prior to the amendment of the warrant terms in September 2011 in conjunction with the Supplemental Agreement, as defined and described below, the Series A warrants were initially exercisable at an exercise price of \$1.57 per share, subject to adjustment as provided in the Series A warrant agreements.
+Under the terms of the warrant agreements, the number of shares of common stock issuable upon exercise of the Series A warrants would be increased by an amount equal to 75% of the number of shares of common stock issued upon each exercise of the Series B warrants.

-Prior to the amendment of the warrant terms in September 2011 in conjunction with consummation of a Supplemental Agreement as described below, the initial exercise price per share of the Series B warrants was equal to the lower of (i) \$1.333, and (ii) 85% of the arithmetic average of the lowest eight weighted average prices of the common stock during the 20 consecutive trading day period in the case of a voluntary exercise by the holders, ending on the trading day immediately preceding the date of delivery of a notice of exercise.
-The Series B warrants expire on the first anniversary of the May 18, 2011 closing of the May 2011 private placement.
+Prior to the amendment of the warrant terms in September 2011 in conjunction with the Supplemental Agreement, as described below, the initial exercise price per share of the Series B warrants was equal to the lower of (i) \$1.333, and (ii) 85% of the arithmetic average of the lowest eight weighted average prices of the common stock during the 20 consecutive trading day period in the case of a voluntary exercise by the holders, ending on the trading day immediately preceding the date of delivery of a notice of exercise.